-These Shrimp Tacos with Lime Dressing are gloriously refreshing in flavor.
+These Shrimp Taco Lettuce Wraps are refreshing with Lime Dressing are glorious in flavor.
 A simple dressing splashed over poached shrimp and crunchy vegetables creates a light meal or a shrimp appetizer that’s so healthy and tasty, you’ll want to make it over and over again.
 You’ll love this make ahead shrimp recipe for entertaining.
 And it’s versatile as a shrimp taco or shrimp lettuce wraps.
-And if you follow my tips for cooking shrimp, you’ll have even a more flavorful taco.

 - Cook the Shrimp with shell on for more flavor and an easier peel.